aweijnitz/RESTServiceBlueprint/README.md

 ## With Kubernetes on localhost

+Remember, the local state can always be inspected using

+    minikube dashboard

+    # and (separate installation)
+    k9s

 ### SETUP | Prerequisite

 Change docker repositiory to Minikube and rebuild and push the image.